MTV Rocks (UK & Ireland): Previous programmes

 Themed slots used to be a regular feature on the channel, as well as SMS-oriented shows, showing viewers' text messages in an on screen chat forum, and shows like The Takeover where artists like Sonic Youth, Fall Out Boy, The Futureheads as well as former Faith No More lead singer Mike Patton present videos they have chosen from the MTV archives.
 The majority of the channel's output was made up of back-to-back music videos, with shows such as Beavis and Butt-Head and Daria aired occasionally.

-M2 EuropeDodger Zone (M2): a nightly music video show hosted by an animated dog.M2 Creators: a daily music video show selected by viewers.M2 Startracks: a music video shows hosted by artists and bands.